 The in-vessel composting of food waste is being carried out increasingly, particularly in the United Kingdom, with the prime purpose being to divert this waste from landfill.
 The purpose of diversion in order to comply with the EU requirements for the reduction of organic materials being placed in landfills.

 In this discussion, the advantages of in-vessel composting will be compared with the alternatives of windrow composting and anaerobic digestion (which produces biogas/energy in addition to liquid fertilizer and fibrous soil improver).

 Advantages: Factors in support of the in-vessel composting food waste are:

-1. The high control ability of in-vessel system ensures that the food waste, which may be seasonal in its quality will always be composted to high quality standards, and produce a consistently high quality compost with excellent properties when applied to the ground both in the release of nutrients and as a soil structure improver.
+1. The high controllability of the in-vessel system ensures that the food waste, which may be seasonal in its quality will always be composted to high-quality standards, and produce a consistently high-quality compost with excellent properties when applied to the ground both in the release of nutrients and as a soil structure improver.

-Another good reason for the in-vessel composting of food waste is the enhanced capability of in-vessel composting to be certain that the temperature is elevated sufficiently and for long enough, through the whole body of the compost material, to comply with the UK Regulations for Animal By-products, which contain strict requirements for the pasteurisation of potentially infectious food wastes.
+Another good reason for the in-vessel composting of food waste is the enhanced capability of in-vessel composting to be certain that the temperature is elevated sufficiently and for long enough, throughout the whole aeration.

 That is the good side of the advantages and disadvantages of in-vessel composting food waste.
 There's a bad side as well.
 Let me examine some of the downsides.